 Creating A Culture of Accountability

-Let’s then look at the context of your management conversations as they relate to holding people accountable.
-As I said previously, the building block of personal accountability is knowing how to answer both of the following questions for every person you manage:
+In order to build a better baseline for performance and improve accountability in the workplace, we need to look at the context of your management conversations as they relate to holding people accountable.
+As I said previously in Part 1 of this blog, the building block of personal accountability is knowing how to answer both of the following questions for every person you manage:

 - What am I supposed to do?